 Mr Moriarty, as CEO and an executive Director, does not receive any Director fees.

-- (1) The additional NZ\$7,500 reflects the additional workload undertaken by Mr Fletcher as Chair of the Audit and Due Diligence committees. - (2) Appointed to the Board in December 2011.
+(1) The additional \$7,500 reflects the additional workload undertaken by Mr Fletcher as Chair of the Audit and Due Diligence Committees.

 Non-executive Directors are not entitled to receive retirement payments.